-NBC's largest business is its bookstore division, which accounts for about three-quarters of its total sales.
-The company's textbook division accounts for about 20%, while its complementary services division brings in the rest.
+NBC's largest business is its bookstore division, which accounts for more than two-thirds of its total sales.
+The company's textbook division accounts for about 25%, while its complementary services division brings in the rest.

-NBC's fiscal 2012 (ends March) revenue declined 7% vs. the prior year, and the company was unprofitable.
-Indeed, NBC's net income loss widened in fiscal 2012 to about $170 million from $98 million in fiscal 2011.
+NBC's fiscal 2013 (ended March) sales declined 8% versus the prior year to $458.2 million.
+Net income totaled $19.3 million versus a loss of $114 million in fiscal 2012.
 (In connection with its emergence from bankruptcy protection, NBC adopted fresh slate accounting, which means its financial statements are not comparable with previously issued financial statements.)

 ▲ Show Less▼ Show Full Description